By Nancy Friedman, The Telephone Doctor, 2015 ASTI Keynote Speaker

 I’ve been doing this a long time.
 It all works.
 More later.

 Nancy Friedman – A Brand Source, Nationwide and other related association meetings speaker, Nancy has appeared on OPRAH, Today Show, CNN, FOX News, Good Morning America, CBS This Morning and hundreds of other radio and TV shows.
-Nancy will be the keynote speaker at the upcoming USA ASTI convention in New Orleans February 9-12, 2015.
+Nancy will be the keynote speaker at the upcoming UASA ASTI convention in New Orleans February 9-12, 2015.

 Published in Wall Street Journal with her column, “Don’t Strike Out with Your Customers”, her articles have been published worldwide in many trade publications.

 The author of eight books on sales, communications skills and customer service, she is also the spokesperson in the popular Telephone Doctor customer service training programs.
 For a demo and full keynote speaking packet of Nancy call 314.291.1012 or visit www.nancyfriedman.com or for the ON LINE web based Training, visit www.serviceskills.com